d3head/hideScroll/README.md

 hideScroll.js
 ==========

-Simple plugin which hides a scroll bar and showing it when user starting a scrolling.
+Simple javascript plugin which hides a scroll bar and showing it when user starting a scrolling.

 Requires jQuery.